erlerobot/erle_gitbook_python/loops/for_loop.md

 ---

+**For/else**

-Just like with `while`, for loops may have an else associated with them.
+Just like with `while`, for loops may have an else associated with them.That is the for/else loop.

 In this case, the else statement is executed after the `for`, but only if the for ends normally—that is, not with a break.